sagemathinc/cocalc/notes/july2013-push.md

             alter table stats add last_day_projects int;
             alter table stats add last_week_projects int;
             alter table stats add last_month_projects int;

+- [ ] (0:30?) project storage ui polish: add html for all three project states: stored, restoring, active with tooltips explaining them; make html for this clean; make each "lighten" class.; color codes

+- [ ] (0:30?) hub: implement `snapshot_project` function (and make sure to change number of copies for delete to 1 on localhost).

+- [ ] (0:30?) hub:  for each Project/LocalHub class in global hub, check every 30 minutes to ensure that it is actively being modified.
+If not, collect it.
+This is critical, since we absolutely can't have a Project/LocalHub class sitting around in some hub when we move that project to storage.
+Also, it avoids memory leaks.

+- [ ] (1:00?) write code in hub that periodically moves older projects to storage.
+Maybe have to modify db schema to make this efficient, e.g., only ever look at projects that are not in storage.
+Have two modes: a slower one that iterates over all projects, and one that takes project that were active in the last *month*, but not in the last week, and shelves only those.
+Run on all hubs -- at a randomized interval, and iterating over the projects in a random order.

+- [ ] (1:00?) new release

 # Top priority